Written By:

 How Do Divorces Work in Common Law Marriages?

-common law divorce.
-In states that recognize common law marriages as a legal union, the divorce laws that
+In states that recognize common law marriage as a valid legal union, the same divorce laws that apply to traditional marriages also apply to common law marriages.
+This means:

 No-Fault Divorce

-fault divorce states, the spouse who files must prove their partner caused the marriage to “fail” in some way.
+In fault divorce states, the filing spouse must prove that the other partner caused the marriage to fail.
+Common fault grounds include:

 Adultery